Aliases for POLR2B Gene

 GeneCards Summary for POLR2B Gene

 POLR2B (Polymerase (RNA) II Subunit B) is a Protein Coding gene.
 Diseases associated with POLR2B include eumycotic mycetoma and fusariosis.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Epstein-Barr virus infection and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include poly(A) RNA binding and DNA-directed RNA polymerase activity.
 An important paralog of this gene is POLR3B.

 UniProtKB/Swiss-Prot for POLR2B Gene